Collection of certificates from Summer 2020 can now be arranged by emailing email@example.com

 Careers Leader/Manager – Faye Mawdesley

-Careers Officers – Jenny Smith, Shamim Khan, Stuart Reese
+Careers Officers – Jenny Smith, Angela Turner

 The team follow a professional code of conduct, and are working towards Inspiring IAG accreditation, ensuring all students receive impartial and confidential support.

-This service is available to ALL current students or anyone thinking of studying at Cardinal Newman college – contact the careers team to make an appointment.
+This service is available to ALL current students or anyone thinking of studying at Cardinal Newman College – contact the careers team to make an appointment.

 All full time students have access to a programme of careers education tutorials throughout their time at Cardinal Newman.
 Careers staff work closely with pastoral staff to plan careers sessions that include a diverse range of topics relating to careers and employability.